Unai02/Unai02/README.md

 - 👋 Hi, I’m @Unai02
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS and Javascript
 - 📫 How to reach me ...

 <!---